top of page

 Who We Are

-TUG Collective braids together creativity (making of art), critique (critical reflection), and citizenship (connection to community) through interdisciplinary art practice.
-Fostering social cohesion among community partners invested in civic engagement, we create contact zones where people can generate insights about, and produce actions around, contemporary social issues, all of which manifests itself in diverse artistic forms including performance, multi-media installation, and site-specific interactions.
-By providing a platform through which individuals can appear to one another, in joint action, and allowing for aesthetic forms and social goals to co-exist, we create a space for solidarities to take shape and for power dynamics to be re-configured.
+TUG Collective (Gaelyn and Gustavo Aguilar) braids together creativity (making of art), critique (critical reflection), and citizenship (connection to community) through interdisciplinary art practice.
+Fostering social cohesion among community partners invested in civic engagement, TUG creates contact zones where people can generate insights about, and produce actions around, contemporary social issues, all which manifest in diverse artistic forms including performance, multi-media installation, and site-specific interactions.

-Recent projects include: Borders, Corridors, and Lines of Desire, an installation of seven works that exposes the seams of some of the most poetic visions that US-Americans have of themselves as a country founded on the ideals of freedom, democracy, and inclusion; Who Will Care for the Dead?, an extended field of poetic thought, image, movement, and sound that traces a relationship of kinship between the unraveling body and the cycle of bereavement, isolation, and regeneration; and sea/sky, blood, earth, you, a multi-faceted project and eponymous art exhibition in support of Freedom & Captivity, a humanities initiative for an abolitionist future, that brought together prison-reform advocates and Returning Citizens in Maine to gather some finer meaning about fragility, resilience, and the performance of care.
+Notable large-scale projects include: Borders, Corridors, and Lines of Desire, an installation of seven works, emerging from three years of engagement with people and places along the National Historic Lewis and Clark Trail, that exposes the seams of some of the most poetic visions that US-Americans have of themselves as a country founded on the ideals of freedom, democracy, and inclusion; and sea/sky, blood, earth, you, a multi-faceted project and art exhibition in support of Freedom & Captivity, a humanities initiative for an abolitionist future, that brought together prison-reform advocates and Returning Citizens in Maine to gather some finer meaning about fragility, resilience, and the performance of care.
+Currently, TUG is developing Do Not Forgive My Hands, a multi-media installation that establishes pathways of associations regarding how humans twist things around them—animals, objects, emotions—toward violence.

-TUG’s work has been presented in such creative spaces as the Luminary Center for the Arts, Charlotte Street Foundation, The Bemis Center for Contemporary Arts, Holter Museum of Art, SoCA Armouries Gallery, Lawrence Arts Center, Guapamacátaro Center for Art and Ecology, Center for Maine Contemporary Art, Guelph Jazz Festival and Colloquium, the London International Screen Dance Festival, and the Center for Ethnographic Research and Exhibition in the Aftermath of Violence.
+TUG’s work has been presented in such spaces as the Bemis Center for Contemporary Arts, Charlotte Street Foundation, the Center for Maine Contemporary Art, Colby College Museum of Art, Field Projects (NYC), Guapamacátaro Center for Art and Ecology (México), Harvestworks’ Art and Technology Program on Governors Island (NYC), Holter Museum of Art (Montana), Jawaharlal Nehru University (India), Lawrence Arts Center (Kansas), the London International Screen Dance Festival (U.K.), Luminary Center for the Arts (St. Louis), Malmö Academy of Music (Sweden), the Rhode Island Center for Photographic Arts, SoCA Armouries Gallery (Canada), SPACE Gallery (Maine), the Union for Contemporary Art (Omaha), and the Center for Ethnographic Research and Exhibition in the Aftermath of Violence (Canada).
 The collective’s participatory, problem-based interventions related to borders, borderlands, and other fuzzy frontiers are featured in Lee Rodney's Looking Beyond Borderlines: North America’s Frontier Imagination (Routledge).

 TUG is on faculty in the MFA Art Practice program at the School of Visual Arts in New York City.